fairtracks/fairtracks_validator/README.md

       - `loose`: (default).
 It validates that the value (either having or not the scheme prefix) is valid against any of the patterns registered in [identifiers.org](https://identifiers.org/) for the schemes declared in `namespace` attribute.

       - `canonical`: The value must always have a correct scheme prefix, and the value to the right of the prefix must validate against the pattern registered on the namespace with the same scheme.

+  + This extension acknowledges `cacheDir` key in the configuration passed to the extension on initialization.

 * Format `term`: This format represents an ontology term, which must be valid in one or more ontologies publicly reachable.
 When this format is used, next attributes are used to change its behavior: